osteele/hackingthelibrary.org/src/pages/posts/5-lint.md

 | flake8-docstrings     | doc string format                        |
 | flake8-comprehensions | recommend list/dict/set comprehensions   |
 | flake8-mock           | mock methods that don't look like they'd assert but don't |

+If you're following along in your own project, you'll need to *either*:

+* Install plugins via `pip3 install` from the command line, and then add the ones you keep to `requirements.txt`; or
+* Add plugins to `requirements.txt`, and then run `pip3 install -r requirements.txt` to install them in your local Python environment.

+\[Or, if you're using [Pipenv](https://docs.pipenv.org), it takes care of maintaining *its* requirements file (`Pipenv`) and your set of locally installed packages together.
+None of the instructions in this class refers to Pipenv, because I haven't had a chance to use it yet.\]

 ## Sorting imports